-I have a passion and instinct for training and my career is fully focused on developing racehorses.
-I possess a unique set of horsemanship skills and my career is constantly evolving so both the horses and I continue to grow and thrive.
+I have a passion and instinct for training, and my career is entirely focused on developing racehorses.
+I possess a unique set of horsemanship skills.
+My career is constantly evolving, so both the horses and I continue to grow and thrive.
 Upon receiving a horse, I work with each one to learn their language and encourage them to develop to their highest potential.

 Statistics Aren’t the Only Indicator of Success

 I earned my public training license in 2010 and quickly earned my first win on March 7, 2010, at Tampa Bay Downs.
-I’ve continued to build off that success over the last decade which initially allowed me to take the big jump into the deep waters of New York Racing.
-Since then, our program has grown and we allow the horses to dictate where we run and compete.
+I’ve continued to build off that success over the last decade, which initially allowed me to take the big jump into the deep waters of New York Racing.
+Since then, our program has grown, and we let the horses dictate where we run and compete.

-My goal is always to connect with the horses and that experience has been honed over many years.
+My goal is always to connect with the horses, and that experience has been honed over many years.
 As a woman in a predominantly male-driven industry, it’s easy to feel like my success is always under a microscope.
 But I’ve exceeded expectations.
-In a very short amount of time, I’ve earned several stakes wins and I continue to earn the respect of fellow horsemen and industry insiders.
+In a concise amount of time, I’ve earned several stakes wins, and I continue to earn the respect of fellow horsemen and industry insiders.

-If I am your trainer, you can feel confident that my life-long background in working with and developing horses and my love for the sport will be the right combination to achieve the success for you and your racehorse.
+When I am your trainer, you can feel confident.
+My life-long background in working and developing horses and my love for the sport will be the right combination to achieve success for you and your racehorse.

-I keep an open-door policy for owners as I continue to build a team and family environment which has been the foundation for this growth allowing me to maintain a consistent string of horses no matter where the team is racing.
-Let’s Talk
+I keep an open-door policy for owners.
+I continue to build a successful team with a family environment, which is the foundation for my growth.
+This allows me to maintain a consistent string of horses no matter where the team is racing.